Diarrhoea in dogs

-Feed your dog very small meals throughout the day.
+Feed your dog very small, regular meals throughout the day.
 This keep their guts moving without overwhelming them.

 Plenty of water

 Dogs who are suffering from diarrhoea might need to drink a bit more than usual to replace the extra water they’re losing in their poo.
-Make sure your dog has access to plenty of water and that they are drinking throughout the day.
+Make sure your dog has access to water at all times, and that they are drinking throughout the day.
 Speak to your vet if your dog stops drinking or is drinking much more than usual.

-Probiotics are friendly bacteria for your dog’s gut that can be beneficial for some dogs but not all.
+Probiotics are friendly gut bacteria, beneficial for some dogs (but not all).
 Probiotics are thought to work by topping up the normal bacteria and binding nasty bacteria and toxins.
-Probiotics can be found at your vets or online.
+Probiotics can be purchased at your vets or online.

 Gradually reintroduce their normal food

-Your dog should be back to normal after a couple of days.
-Once they’re passing solid poo you can start to reintroduce their normal diet slowly over a few days.
+Once your dog is passing solid poo you can start to reintroduce their normal food slowly over a few days.

 Did you find this page useful?